Learning to Stabilize High-dimensional Unknown Systems Using Lyapunov-guided Exploration: Algorithm

+We first outline our algorithm \textbf{LY}apunov-\textbf{G}uided \textbf{E}xploration (\algo), which learns to stabilize high-dimensional unknown systems, then provide a step-by-step explanation (see \Cref{sec:app-analysis} for detailed theoretical analysis).
 Given a dataset of imperfect demonstrations $\mathcal{D}^0$ (which may not contain $\xg$), we firstly employ IL to learn an initial controller $\pi_\mathrm{init}$ (which may be an unstable controller).
 Then, during each iteration $\tau$, we learn a CLF $V^\tau_\theta$ and the corresponding controller $\pi^\tau_\phi$ using samples from $\mathcal D^\tau_x$, and use the learned controller $\pi^\tau_\phi$ to generate closed-loop trajectories as additional data added to $\mathcal{D}^\tau$ to obtain $\mathcal D^{\tau+1}$.
 At each iteration, the learned CLF $V^\tau_\theta$ ensures that the newly collected trajectories get closer to $\xg$, as each $V^\tau_\theta$ is designed to reach the global minimum at $\xg$.
 In this way, the trusted tunnel $\mathcal{H}^\tau$ grows and includes states closer and closer to $\xg$ with more iterations.
-We prove that the algorithm converges and returns a stablizing controller $\pi^*$ that can be trusted within the converged trusted tunnel $\mathcal{H}^*$, where $\mathcal{H}^*$ contains all closed-loop trajectories starting from $\mathcal{X}_0$.
+Upon convergence, \algo\ returns a stabilizing controller $\pi^*$ that can be trusted within the converged trusted tunnel $\mathcal{H}^*$, where $\mathcal{H}^*$ contains all trajectories starting from $\mathcal{X}_0$.

 \textbf{Learning from Demonstrations: } At iteration $0$, our approach starts with learning an initial policy from imperfect and potentially unstable demonstrations $\mathcal{D}^0$.
-We use existing IL methods (\eg, BC~\cite{bain1995framework} and AIRL~\cite{fu2018learning}) to learn the initial policy $\pi_\mathrm{init}(\cdot)$.
+We use existing IL methods (\eg, BC~\citep{bain1995framework}) to learn the initial policy $\pi_\mathrm{init}(\cdot)$.
 Since the IL algorithms directly recover the behavior of the demonstrations, the initial policy could lead to unstable behaviors.

 \textbf{Learning Local Dynamics: } At iteration $\tau$, we learn a discrete NN approximation of the dynamics $\hat h^\tau_{\psi}(x,u): \mathcal{X}\times\mathcal{U}\rightarrow\mathcal{X}$ parameterized by $\psi$ using the transition dataset $\mathcal{D}^\tau$.
-We train $\hat{h}^\tau_\psi$ by minimizing the mean square error loss from transitions sampled from the dataset $\mathcal{D}^\tau$ using Adam~\cite{kingma2014adam}.
+We train $\hat{h}^\tau_\psi$ by minimizing the mean square error loss from transitions sampled from the dataset $\mathcal{D}^\tau$ using Adam~\citep{kingma2014adam}.
 Let $\omega>0$ be the maximum error of the learned dynamics on the training data: $\|\hat{h}_\psi^\tau(x_i(t),u_i(t))-x_i(t+1)\|\leq\omega$ for all $(x_i(t),u_i(t),x_i(t+1))\in\mathcal{D}^\tau$.